SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation

-In contrast to previous work, our focus on the composition of {\em simultaneous} actions.
+In contrast to previous work, our focus is on the composition of {\em simultaneous} actions.
 Prior work on compositional actions focuses on \textit{temporal} compositions; i.e., inputting a \textit{sequence} of textual descriptions).
 Early influential work \cite{arikan2003siggraph} employs dynamic-programming approaches to compose existing motions from a motion database with action labels.
-Recently, \cite{Wang2022TowardsDA} generate a sequence of actions in 3D scenes by synthesizing pose anchors which are then placed in the scene and refined by infilling.
+Recently, Wang et al.~\cite{Wang2022TowardsDA} generate a sequence of actions in 3D scenes by synthesizing pose anchors that are then placed in the scene and refined by infilling.
 TEACH~\cite{TEACH:3DV:2022} extends TEMOS~\cite{petrovich2022temos} by incorporating an action-level recursive design that generates the next action conditioned on the past motion.
 ActionGPT~\cite{Kalakonda2022-vi} improves this model by retraining it with text augmentations using language models.
-Concurrently, MultiAct~\cite{Lee2022-multi-act} similarly aims at producing continuous transitions between generated actions.
+Concurrently, MultiAct~\cite{Lee2022-multi-act} similarly aims to produce continuous transitions between generated actions.
 In contrast to previous work \cite{TEACH:3DV:2022, Lee2022-multi-act, Kalakonda2022-vi}, we focus on \textit{spatial} compositionality, inputting text that describes {\em simultaneous actions}.
 In this direction, MotionCLIP~\cite{tevet2022MotionCLIP} and MDM~\cite{Tevet2022HumanMD} test the compositional capabilities of their methods, but only show preliminary analyses.
-The concurrent work of MotionDiffuse~\cite{zhang2022motiondiffuse} injects manually labeled body-part information and perform noise interpolation to obtain spatial compositionality.
+The concurrent work of MotionDiffuse~\cite{zhang2022motiondiffuse} injects manually labeled body-part information and performs noise interpolation to obtain spatial compositionality.

 \textbf{External linguistic knowledge.} Large language models have been exploited for many visual tasks such as instruction-conditioned image editing~\cite{brooks2022instructpix2pix}, visual relationship detection~\cite{Yu2017VisualRD}, and human-object reconstruction~\cite{wang2022reconstruction}, among others.
-Similar to us, \cite{wang2022reconstruction} incorporates GPT by asking what body part is in contact with a given object, which in turn is used for image-based 3D human-object reconstruction.
+Similar to us, Wang et al.~\cite{wang2022reconstruction} incorporate GPT by asking what body part is in contact with a given object, which in turn is used for image-based 3D human-object reconstruction.
 On the other hand, we exploit GPT to extract knowledge about body parts that are involved in an action.
 To the best of our knowledge, we are the first to systematically model such body part associations from textual descriptions.